daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D33: Sept 13 2017

+**Today's Progress**: Decided not to look at other projects, but to focus on courses for AJAX, APIs, callbacks, and jQuery to be able to fully understand and solve the problem myself.
+Finished a geolocation API session on TeamTreehouse and will move onto callbacks tomorrow.

+**Thoughts:** Determined!!

 ## R1D31: Sept 10 2017

 **Today's Progress**: Just a bit too stumped.